ChaseFlorell/PandellRandom/readme.md

 ####The Build:

 No project is complete without a nice build script to build the solution, run the tests and ouput the results.
 This build script has a couple of dependencies required to run on the local computer.
 The first is that the project requires .NET 4.0 to be installed.
-It was originally build with .NET 4.5, but after realizing that many shops are using v4.5 yet, I adjusted the properties to use v4.0.
+It was originally built with .NET 4.5, but after realizing that many shops are using v4.5 yet, I adjusted the properties to use v4.0.
 Second, with the thought that this project "might" be run on a computer that doesn't have Visual Studio installed, I included an open source project called [Gallio][1] in the `build_tools` directory.
 This project helps me run the tests without the need for `MSTest.exe` which ships with Visual Studio.

 So fire up Powershell and run the `build.ps1` to see the builds compile, tests run, and output be generated.
 All in the hopes that it'll pass.